mergado/maxon-reporter/README.md

   - Fire a single gathering according to the configuration specified in the `config/example.json` file.
 Gathered results will be printed out.
 - `./reporter --config config/example.json --interval 30`
   - Gather data according to the configuration specified in the `config/example.json` file, do it every thirty *(`--interval 30`)* seconds and send gathered data to the endpoint specified in the config file's `"target"` field.
 Gathered results will be printed out.
-- `./reporter --config config/example.json --interval 30 --daemonize`
+- `./reporter --config config/example.json --daemonize`
   - The same as the one above, but daemonize the reporter and send it to background.
+Interval will be 5 seconds by default.
 - `./reporter --pid`
   - Return the current running daemonized reporter's PID, if it exists.
+- `./reporter --self-update`
+  - Performs self-update from online repository.

 ## Configuration

 An `example.json` configuration file is provided.
 Following fields are mandatory, unless specified otherwise:
 - `target` field: URL where to send the resulting JSON.
 - `gatherers` field: An array of gatherers to use.
-Gatherers must be placed in the `./gatherers` directory and must have the `.mex` extension *(eg. `./gatherers/machine.mex`)*
+Use absolute paths or paths relative to your current working directory.
 - `env` *(optional)* field: Environment variables which will then be available during a gatherer's execution.
 - `payload` field: The template payload from which the resulting JSON will be constructed.

 ## Gatherers

 ### What is a gatherer?
-*A gatherer* is a script which reports back some information about the current state of the machine *(or whatever needed)*.
-The script's [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) is honored, and thus any language which supports it can be used to write a gatherer.
+*A gatherer* is a script -(program)* which reports back some information about the current state of the machine *(or whatever is needed)*.
+The script's [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) is honored; thus any language which supports it can be used to write *a gatherer*.

 ### How does a gatherer report information?
-*A gatherer* is executed by *the reporter*. *The gatherer's* standard output is then parsed by *the reporter* as an `.ini` string and values (variables) defined this way are then available to use in the `payload` template *(which, again, is defined in the config file)*.
+*A gatherer* is executed by *the reporter*. *The gatherer's* standard output is then parsed by *the reporter* ***as an `.ini` string*** and values *(ie. variables)* defined this way are then available to use in the `payload` template *(which, again, is defined in the config file)*.

 ### Example